angelaslinker/Software-Portfolio/module 5/README.md

 # Overview

 For this Module I wanted to further explore mobile app development and IOS development.
-Swift was an entirely new concept to me at the beginning of this module, but I wanted to familiarize myself with it so that I begin making visions I have for myself come to life.
+Swift was an entirely new concept for me at the beginning of this module, but I wanted to familiarize myself with it so that I begin creating the ideas I have for myself and see them come to life.

 This app is a simple To-Do list application.
 At this time the user is able to access their daily to-do list, add to their to-do list and alternate between those two pages.